How to Start a Self Storage Business

 Step 5: Register for Business Licenses and Permits

-Self storage businesses don’t require specific licensing other than zoning, however there are some common local, state and federal registrations that may be needed such as an Employer Identification Number and Occupancy Permit among others.
+Self storage businesses don’t require specific licensing other than zoning, however there are some general local, state and federal business registrations that may be needed such as an Employer Identification Number and Occupancy Permit among others.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a self storage business is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.